scala/scala-lang/blog/_posts/2026-03-09-porting-the-optimizer.md

 def addOneMap(a: Array[Int]) = a.map(_ + 1)
 ```
 However, from a CPU's point of view, a high-level API like `map` is conceptually more complex than the equivalent low-level code.
-It's a function call that is passed another function, leading to a [megamorphic](https://shipilev.net/jvm/anatomy-quarks/16-megamorphic-virtual-calls/) call site, and the function argument might need a closure to be allocated on the heap if it captures local values.
+It's a function call that is passed another function, leading to a "[megamorphic](https://shipilev.net/jvm/anatomy-quarks/16-megamorphic-virtual-calls/)" call site that is harder for the JVM to optimize, and the function argument might need a closure to be allocated on the heap if it captures local values.
 Compiled naïvely, the high-level call wouldn't be as fast as this equivalent low-level loop:
 ```scala
 def addOneLoop(a: Array[Int]) =